zimmermanncode/restline/README.md

 Now we want a command that takes a package name as parameter.
-For that purpose you can also pass a `handler` function to `RESTline.command(...).GET`, which is called with `this` of `vorpal.command("...").action(function ...)`, and the vorpal command `args` and an internal RESTline `GET(path [, query [, status]])` function, which does the actual REST request:
+For that purpose you can also pass a `handler` function to `RESTline.command(...).GET`, which is called with `this` of `vorpal.command("...").action(function ...)`, and the Vorpal command `args` and an internal RESTline `GET(path [, query [, status]])` function, which does the actual REST request:

 ```javascript